Facts Why Muhammad Ali was ‘The Greatest’

-- Born as Cassius Marcellus Clay Junior on January 17, 1942, the legendary boxer changed his name to Muhammad Ali in 1964 after joining Nation of Islam.
+- Born as Cassius Marcellus Clay Junior on 17 January 1942, after joining Nation of Islam in 1964, the legendary boxer changed his name to Muhammad Ali.

-- His most famous bouts included the one in which he won in an eight-round knockout against the undefeated 25-year-old champion George Foreman in 1974 to regain the heavyweight title that had been stripped from him during his suspension in 1967.
+- His most famous fights included the one he won in an eight-round ko against the unbeaten 25-year-old champion George Foreman in 1974 to reclaim the heavyweight championship which had been stripped of him during his 1967 suspension.

-- Ali dominated sports for two decades before time and Parkinson’s Syndrome, triggered by thousands of blows to the head, ravaged his magnificent body, muted his majestic voice and ended his storied career in 1981.
+- Ali dominated sports two decades ahead of time and Parkinson’s Disease, caused by thousands of hits to the brain, destroyed his glorious body, silenced his powerful voice and ended his storied career in 1981.

-- He fought in three different decades, finished with a record of 56-5 with 37 knockouts and was the first man to win heavyweight titles three times.
+- He fought in three separate decades, finished with a 56-5 record and 37 knockouts and became the first man to win three heavyweight titles.

-- In his autobiography The Greatest: My Own Story, Ali stated that he threw his Olympic gold medal into the Ohio River after being refused service at a ?whites-only? restaurant, and fighting with a white gang.
+- In his autobiography, The Greatest: My Own Story, Ali claimed that after being denied service at a ‘white-only’ restaurant and battling with a white gang, he threw his Olympic gold medal into the Ohio River.

-- His thrilling fight with Zoe Frazier in 1975, famous as ?Thrilla in Manila?, is regarded as one of the best boxing clashes of all time.
-Ali won that fight in the fifteenth round.
+- His thrilling 1975 fight with Zoe Frazier, known as ‘Thrilla in Manila,’ is considered one of the best boxing battles ever.
+Ali won in the fifteenth round of that fight.

-- Muhammad Ali developed Parkinson?s disease due to the injuries he sustained throughout his career.
+- Muhammad Ali developed Parkinson’s disease because of the injuries that he suffered throughout his career.

-- Married four times, Ali has seven daughters and two sons.
+- Married four times, Ali has two sons and seven daughters.

 Why Muhammad Ali was ‘The Greatest’

-Ali was a great boxer who had a huge impact on American society, but his boxing stats prove he wasn?t the greatest boxer.
-Ali won 56 out of his 61 fights, and 37 of them were knock-outs.
-While these are great stats, other boxers had better: Harry Greb won 262 fights (!), Sugar Ray Robinson won 173, and Harry Armstrong won 150.
-Rocky Marciano didn?t lose a fight.
+Ali was a great fighter who had an immense influence on American culture, but his boxing numbers show he wasn’t the greatest boxer.
+For his 61 fights, Ali won 56, and 37 of those were knockouts.
+Whilst these are fantastic numbers, it was better for other boxers: Harry Greb won 262 fights!), (Sugar Ray Robinson won 173, and Harry Armstrong won 150.
+Rocky Marciano weren’t losing a fight.

-His status is in great part thanks to his out-of-the-ring deeds.
+His reputation is primarily due to his out-of-the-ring deeds

-Being deemed the greatest should solely be about Ali?s boxing abilities.
-However, people confuse those with his out-of-the-ring deeds.
+Being called the greatest would be about the fighting skills of Ali.
+Some, however, associate these with his out-of-the-ring deeds.
 Ali changed the world.
-He was a freedom fighter who fought against racism.
-He also had unparalleled charisma and charm.
-He was a master of self-promotion and smart enough to know how to use the media for his purposes.
-This made him loved by fans and the media for his brave and picturesque figure.
+He was a fighter for democracy and opposed bigotry.
+He also had charisma and elegance which were unparalleled.
+He was a self-promotion master, and smart enough to know how to use the media for his purposes.
+For his brave and picturesque figure this made him loved by fans and the media.

-All of this created a mythical figure.
-Ali`s image was one of an undisputed champion, a person larger than life.
-However, that doesn?t mean he was the greatest boxer.
-He himself once noted that, pound for pound, Sugar Ray Robinson was better.
+That all produced a mythical figure.
+The picture of Ali was one of an uncontested champion, a human larger than life.
+It doesn’t say though that he was the greatest fighter.
+He himself once claimed Sugar Ray Robinson was great.

-The Bottom Line: Muhammad Ali was the toughest of all boxers, and the prettiest.
-But he was also a controversial figure and, as his stats prove, he wasn?t the greatest boxer to enter the ring.
-So, what do you think, statistics or charisma?
-What should determine his and other boxers? legacy?
+The Bottom Line: Muhammad Ali was the best and the prettiest of all boxers.
+But he was also a controversial figure, and wasn’t the biggest boxer to enter the ring.
+And what do you think, numbers or charisma What will decide the reputation of his boxers and others.

 This is Why Muhammad Ali was ‘The Greatest’